gottliebtfreitag/simplyfile/README.md

 # simplyfile

- C++ wrappers around unix filedescriptors
+C++ wrappers around unix file descriptors

+Most of this code is super easy to use and the epoll abstraction can be used as super easy yet super scaling load balancer